microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-faq.md

 ## How is billing calculated?

-Customers are charged monthly and Microsoft Graph Data Connect does fractionable rounding up.
-Additionally, each pipeline run is billed separately.
+Microsoft Graph Data Connect charges customers on a monthly basis and also does fractionable rounding up when calculating the bill.
+Please note that each pipeline run is billed separately.

 For example, a customer has 20 pipeline runs within the month, each yielding 500 rows.
 In total, the customer runs pipelines for 10,000 rows that month.
 However, their bill will not simply be 10,000 rows/1000 rows = 10 units.